-Competencies Expected for the Stated Objectives

-Objective 1: Develop and sustain productive professional relationships with clients, colleagues, supervisors and others.

-- Demonstrates an ability to establish a working alliance with clients, supervisors, and other service recipients such as consultation consultees, educators, supervisees, and related health care professionals. - 2.
-Demonstrates an ability to recognize interactional dynamics present in the relationship, including transference and counter-transference reactions; recognize boundaries with clients; recognize material that seems important to the client; and discriminate own needs from client's needs. - 3.
-Demonstrates responsibility for key client care tasks, autonomously ensuring that tasks are completed promptly. - 4.
-Demonstrates punctuality and an ability to manage time such as timeliness of documentation, proactive management of workload, ending sessions on time, and attendance of meetings and seminars, etc. - 5.
-Demonstrates preparation for supervision, is able to articulate goals for supervision, and is able to maintain up-to-date, supervisor-signed case notes, intakes, and termination notes. - 6.
-Demonstrates openness to supervisor feedback and is able to integrate feedback into practice.

-Objective 2: Understand and abide by various ethical and legal guidelines (e.g., APA, state board) in all professional and academic settings.

-- 1. Demonstrates good knowledge of and commitment to following APA ethical principles and consistently applies them appropriately. - 2.
-Demonstrates an ability to use supervision effectively, including an awareness and acknowledgment of potential problem areas such as conflicts, skill deficits, counter-transference reactions, etc. and understanding when to seek consultation versus when to act autonomously. - 3.
-Demonstrates an awareness of one's personal and professional strengths and limitations. - 4.
-Demonstrates personal and professional maturity. - 5.
-Demonstrates appropriateness of attire.

-Objective 3: Understand evolving professional developments and regularly consume and apply pertinent findings from current literature to clinical practice.
+Competencies Expected for the Stated Objectives Ob jective 1: Develop and sustain productive professional relationships with patients, colleagues, supervisors and others.
+1. • recipients such as consultation consultees, educators, supervisees, and related health care professionals.
+2. Demonstrates an ability to recognize interactional dynamics present in the relationship, including transference and counter-transference reactions; recognize boundaries with patients; recognize material that seems important to the patient; and discriminate own needs from patient's needs.
+3. Determines situations that require different role functions and shifts roles accordingly to meet referral needs.
+4. Demonstrates responsibility for key patient care tasks, autonomously ensuring that tasks are completed promptly.
+5. Demonstrates punctuality and an ability to manage time such as timeliness of documentation, proactive management of workload, ending sessions on time, and attendance of meetings and seminars, etc. 6.
+Demonstrates preparation for supervision, is able to articulate goals for supervision, and is able to maintain up-to-date, supervisor-signed case notes, intakes, and termination notes.
+Ob jective 2: Understand and abide by various ethical and legal guidelines (e.g., APA, state board) in all professional and academic settings.
+1. Demonstrates good knowledge of and commitment to following APA ethical principles and consistently applies them appropriately.
+2. Demonstrates personal and professional maturity.
+3. Demonstrates appropriateness of attire.
+4. Demonstrates an awareness of one's personal and professional strengths and limitations.
+5. Demonstrates knowledge of supervision models and practices; demonstrates knowledge of and effectively addresses limits of competency to supervise.
+6. Understands the ethical, legal, and contextual issues of the supervisor role.
+7. Engages in professional reflection about one's clinical relationships with supervisees, as well as supervisees' relationships with their patients.
+Ob jective 3: Understand evolving professional developments and regularly consume and apply pertinent findings from current literature to clinical practice.
+1. Engages in systematic efforts to increase the knowledge base of psychology through implementing and reviewing research.
+2. Demonstrates an ability to recognize patient progress.
+3. Demonstrates a reasonable understanding of developmental issues and avoids over-pathologizing.
+4. Demonstrates an awareness of one's progress and development as a psychologist in training.